The Garden Grazer

 Serving

-Vegan avocado chocolate mousse in a small glass jar with fresh raspberry on top
+Avocado chocolate mousse served in small glass jars topped with fresh raspberries

 Print Recipe Pin Recipe Comment